-The research picture has brightened considerably in the last decade for people with chromosome 5-related spinal muscular atrophy types 1 through 4, thanks to special genetic circumstances that provide researchers with unique opportunities for intervention.
+The research picture has brightened considerably in the last decade for people with chromosome 5-related spinal muscular atrophy (SMA) types 0 through 4.

-Researchers are seeking to exploit this unique redundancy through development of various strategies that restore sufficient levels of the needed full-length SMN protein.
+Researchers are seeking to exploit this unique redundancy through development of strategies that restore levels of full-length SMN protein.

-One research strategy to treat chromosome 5-related SMA types 1 through 4 is based on transferring SMN1 genes into the body to raise the level of full-length SMN protein.
-In a 2010 U.S. experiment, very young mice with an SMA-like disease received intravenous injections of genes containing instructions for the SMN protein, packaged inside modified type 9 adeno-associated viruses (AAV9 vehicles).
-The AAV9 vehicle reached its target — motor neurons in the spinal cord — and increased levels of SMN protein were subsequently found in the animals' brains, spinal cords and muscles.
+One of the research strategies to treat chromosome 5-related SMA is based on transferring SMN1 genes into the body to raise the level of full-length SMN protein.
+Back in 2010, young mice with an SMA-like disease received intravenous injections of genes containing instructions for making SMN protein, packaged inside modified type 9 adeno-associated viruses (AAV9 vehicles).
+The AAV9 vehicle eventually reached its target — motor neurons in the spinal cord — and increased levels of SMN protein were subsequently found in the animals' brains, spinal cords, and muscles.
 The mice showed dramatic improvement of motor function and brain-to-muscle signaling, and a significant increase in survival.
-(This same gene delivery method later was successfully used in a monkey, although the monkey didn't have an SMA-like disease.
-A similar method was used in a pig model of SMA as well, with promising results.)
+Promising results could be seen in pigs and monkeys as well.

 Genetic information moves from its storage form as DNA to a set of instructions known as RNA, from which protein molecules are made.
 Most of the RNA instructions from the SMN1 gene tell the cell to make full-length SMN protein.
 Most of the instructions from the SMN2 gene tell the cell to make short SMN protein.